t-taylor/notes/SoftwareEngineering.md

 ##Branches

-In order not to mess up the trunk (master) while you're working in a repo create a branch to work in while you're working on the code
+In order not to mess up the trunk (master) while you're working in a repo create a branch to work in while you're working on the code.

 ```sh
 git branch feature
 #Creates new branch called feature
 git checkout feature
 #Switches local repo with the feature branch
 ```

+* `master` by convention is the trunk.